holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

 #### In JavaScript front-end

-Edit any client code that manipulates cloned cells:
+Edit any client code that manipulates cloned cells by cell ID to use DNA hash instead:

 ```diff:typescript
  import { AppWebsocket, CellId } from "@holochain/client";